 - The final approach is to mimic the human voice technique in real-time by natural-sounding with high-quality algorithms.

 Speech synthesizers that use recorded human voices must be preloaded with a small amount of human sound that can be manipulated.
-Also, it is based on human speech that has been recorded.
+Also, it is based on a human speech that has been recorded.

 What is Formant Synthesis?

 Formants are the 3-5 key (resonant) frequencies of sound generated and combined by the human vocal cord to produce the sound of speech or singing.
 Formant speech synthesizers can say anything, including non-existent and foreign words they’ve never heard of.
-Additive synthesis and physical modeling synthesis are using for generating the synthesized speech output.
+Additive synthesis and physical modeling synthesis are used for generating the synthesized speech output.